Opportunities at ChildFund India

 ChildFund’s Core Competencies

-- Communication: demonstrates empathy and tact when communicating with others.
+Communication: demonstrates empathy and tact when communicating with others and uses a storytelling approach when appropriate.

-- Results orientation gets things done; takes proactive steps to achieve organizational goals and quality
+Result orientation: gets things done; takes proactive steps to achieve organizational goals and quality standards.

 Other Required Competencies

-Disclaimer: This JD is not an exhaustive list of the skills, effort, duties, and responsibilities associated with the role.
+Disclaimer: This JD is not an exhaustive list of the skills, effort, duties, and responsibilities associated with the assignment.

 How to Apply:

-- Please mention in the subject line of your email “Application for Field Coordinator, Programs for Delhi”
+- Please mention in the subject line of your email “Application for Field Coordinator, Programs 2 – Jaisalmer”

 Note: Only shortlisted applicants will be contacted.